The following description is based on Jenkins (1983).

 (however, apparently few volval remnants were on

-the pilei of the material seen by Jenkins), and a
+the pilei of the material seen by Jenkins), (2) fine

-nonstriate pileus margin.
-This is not a very
+and (3) a nonstriate pileus margin.
+This is

 Of the few specimens that we have seen that fall into